syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Text-Markup-Annotation.md

         });
 {% endhighlight %}

-You can get or set the settings of the underline annotations using the [underlineSettings] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettings-object) property.
-The underlineSettings property is used to set the [color] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingscolor-string), [opacity] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingsopacity-number), [author] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingsauthor-string), [subject] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingssubject-string), [modifiedDate](https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingsmodifieddate-string), and [isLocked] (https://help.syncfusion.com/api/js/ejpdfviewer#underlinesettingsislocked-boolean) properties of the underline annotations.
+You can get or set the settings of the underline annotations using the underlineSettings property.
+The underlineSettings property is used to set the color, opacity, author, subject, modifiedDate, and isLocked properties of the underline annotations.

 {% highlight javascript %}
  $(function () {